khazarkhorrami/Deep_Learning_templates/README.md

 # templates
-This repository contains template codes for different machine learning and signal processing tasks.
+This repository contains template codes for different machine learning and signal processing tasks (work in progress).